Tag: disordered eating

 (more…)

-A common example might be sleep.
-If you’re like me, maybe you value getting good-quality sleep, but from time to time you sacrifice your sleep in order to have a fun/later night hanging out with friends because you also see this as important for your emotional health and overall experience of fun/joy in life.
-Or maybe at other times you sacrifice sleep to travel, to provide emotional support to a friend or family member, or to get some sort of urgent/important task done.
+If you’re like me, maybe you value getting high-quality sleep, but from time to time you sacrifice your ideal sleep in order to have a fun/later night hanging out with friends because you also see this as important for your emotional health and overall enjoyment in life.

-Another example that comes to mind is with toxic exposures.
-I do my best to limit my exposure to certain toxins and take a number of actions to do so.
-In my life this looks like using a water filter, running an air purifier in our home, buying products without certain chemicals or fragrances in them, avoiding moldy/musty buildings whenever possible, and buying mostly organic food.
-At the same time, I know I could go crazy trying to avoid toxic exposures at all costs, so I accept that I will do my best within my limitations/reality of the world we live in and not overly stress about it.
-I sacrifice some of my desire to totally avoid toxins in order to exist/function in the world!
+At the same time, I know I could go crazy trying to avoid toxic exposures at all costs, so I accept that I will do my best within my limitation sand reality of the world we live in and not overly stress about it.
+I sacrifice some of my desire to totally avoid toxins in order to exist/function in the world without going crazy!

 You may feel like…